chatwithio/whatsapp_hubspot_email_connector/README.md

 ## The idea

-The full hubspot api can be expensive, but its is also possible to ssend an email,
+The full hubspot api can be expensive, but its is also possible to send an email (free) to bridge application communication.

-We acn then listen for this specific type of email and then process it according to predifined rules so that we can then send an email
+We can then listen for this specific type of email and then process it according to predefined rules so that we can then send an email

 ## Configuration

-All Configuration should be put in the .env file amd any senstive data should then be put in the .env.local, for example the whatapps api key
+All Configuration should be put in the .env file amd any sensitive data should then be put in the .env.local, for example the Whatapps api key

 **HOST**=Your email imap host